This is the final part of a series of Advent Sunday night candle meditations.

-I used to think that this Christmas Eve stuff for Advent was the final stroke of midnight before New Year’s Eve turned into the New Day: a shout, a celebration, pour the champagne!
+I used to think that this Christmas Eve moment for Advent was like the final stroke of midnight before New Year’s Eve turned into the New Day: a shout, a celebration, pour the champagne!
 Let the party begin!
+Countdown over!
 He’s here, he’s Emmanuel, the Incarnation has taken place among us!
 Turn up the music!

 The light – the hope, the joy, the peace, the love – is among us now.

 Life, life, life, more abundant.
 Welcome the King.

 That night there were shepherds staying in the fields nearby, guarding their flocks of sheep.
 Suddenly, an angel of the Lord appeared among them, and the radiance of the Lord’s glory surrounded them.
 They were terrified, but the angel reassured them.
 “Don’t be afraid!” he said.
 “I bring you good news that will bring great joy to all people.
 The Saviour—yes, the Messiah, the Lord—has been born today in Bethlehem, the city of David!
 And you will recognize him by this sign: You will find a baby wrapped snugly in strips of cloth, lying in a manger.”